obsidiansystems/avalanche-wallet-cli/docs/qa-guide.md

 cli/cli.js get-balance $X_CHAIN_ADDRESS
 ```

-This should be 3,000,000, minus the transaction fee.
+This should be 3,000,000 nAVAX, minus the transaction fee.